jnozzi/cocoadev.com/SiteContent/General/KeyboardDriversInIOKit.markdown

 Hello!
 Apparently, no one answered your question!
 But maybe you�re able now to tell us how you did it?
 I�m very interested in this subject.

-'''Here�s my question:''' Is it possible to intercept the text input from one and only one keyboard and modify it before passing it to the text system?
+**Here�s my question:** Is it possible to intercept the text input from one and only one keyboard and modify it before passing it to the text system?
 And if so, can/should it be made in a driver?

-I�m trying to make a [[CueCat]] driver for OS X. Of course, a modified [[CueCat]] outputs regular digits and letters but
+I�m trying to make a General/CueCat driver for OS X. Of course, a modified General/CueCat outputs regular digits and letters but

-1) It swaps upper- and lowercase (in code128, for example, ''David'' would become ''dAVID'')
+1) It swaps upper- and lowercase (in code128, for example, *David* would become *dAVID*)

-and 2) if you regularly use a non-qwerty physical keyboard or keyboard layout, the output will be ''dQVID'', and ''12345'' would become ''&�"'('' with a French keyboard layout.
+and 2) if you regularly use a non-qwerty physical keyboard or keyboard layout, the output will be *dQVID*, and *12345* would become *&�"'(* with a French keyboard layout.

 You�ll say I just have to switch to the American keyboard layout, but: